oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 **On Linux (Non-OCI Host)**

-1. Prepare the **installation script** for Linux downloaded in [Lab 3](?lab=setup-a-fleet).
+1. Use the **installation script** for Linux downloaded in [Lab 3](?lab=setup-a-fleet).
 Or enter the following command to transfer the script to the remote Managed Instance.

     ```
     <copy>
     scp -i <your-private-key-file> <path-to-installation-script> <username>@<x.x.x.x>:<copy-to-path>
     </copy>
     ```
-2. Prepare the **management agent** software for linux downloaded in [Lab 3](?lab=setup-a-fleet) or enter the following command to transfer the script to the remote instance.
+2. Use the **management agent** software for linux downloaded in [Lab 3](?lab=setup-a-fleet) or enter the following command to transfer the script to the remote instance.
 Both the **management agent** software and the **installation script** must be placed in the same directory.

     ```
     <copy>